gutschilla/plug-session-memcached/README.md

 ## Synopsis
 Add these to your project's `mix.exs`:
+Adding both `:lager` and `:corman` to your `applications` section is required to make thing work if you plan to create a release with the great [exrm](https://github.com/bitwalker/exrm) tool.
+Also make sure to add the plug to `included_applications`.

 ```
 # will create a mcd connection to memcached as :memcached_sessions
 def application do